The NCTE Transcripts: A Dataset of Elementary Math Classroom Transcripts: Discussion

 \subsection{Ethical Considerations}

-We outline measures to safeguard students and teachers in this data and to ensure that the data and those potentially impacted by downstream uses of this data.
+We outline measures to safeguard students and teachers in this data and the users of it.

-\paragraph{Consent \& privacy.} Both parents and teachers gave consent for the de-identified data to be retained and used in future research (Harvard IRB \#17768).
+\paragraph{Consent \& privacy.} Both parents and teachers gave consent for the de-identified data to be retained and used in future research.
 It is our highest priority that the identity of teachers and students in the data are kept private.
-Given that the none of the district and school names are disclosed, and that transcripts are fully de-identified, it is not possible to recover the identity of teachers and students in this data.
+Given that the none of the district and school names are disclosed, and that transcripts are fully de-identified, it is not possible to recover the identity of teachers and students.

 \paragraph{Representation.} As \citet{madaio2022beyond} point out, applying AI in the educational domains comes with a risk of propagating and exaggerating existing inequities.
 As we describe in the paper, the data represents a largely low-income, demographically diverse student population.
 This means that the data can help with creating measures that are representative of low income students, students of color and students who are English language learners who receive the type of instruction captured in this dataset.
 As we point out above, the data should not be assumed to represent the diversity of identities and experiences of all students and teachers in U.S. classrooms and different forms of instruction.
 Furthermore, the data was annotated by raters whose demographics are largely representative of teacher demographics in the US\footnote{\url{https://nces.ed.gov/fastfacts/display.asp?id=28}} \citep{demszky2021measuring}, which, just like in this data, does not unfortunately match U.S. student demographics.
 Rater bias \cite{campbell2018observational} cannot be outruled especially given the subjectivity of these constructs.